Nenkai/gt-modding-hub/docs/ps3/textdata.md

 # Textdata Editing (GT5)

 Textdata refers to the `textdata` folder described on the [File Structure](./basics/file_structure.md) page.
-It is mostly database for UI defined events, cars, items and more.
+It is mostly a database for UI defined events, cars, items and more.

 However, most of the files are only read **once**.
 The files are used to build a temporary SQLite database for performance.